-The water voles need more extensive and specialist exclusion fencing due to their territorial and persistent nature.
-This includes submerging exclusion fencing below the surface of the affected watercourse and sinking fencing below the surface of the ground.
+Due to their territorial and persistent nature, the water voles need more extensive and specialist exclusion fencing.
+This includes submerging exclusion fencing below the surface of the affected watercourse and sinking fencing below the ground surface.
 Water vole meshing or water vole netting may also be required to prevent re-colonisation.

 - Ditch crossings to stop newts or voles passing through whilst allowing water to flow